epeld/swagger-client-js/README.md

 Once the client has been created you can call any endpoint described in your swagger spec.

 For each endpoint there will be a corresponding method on the client-object.
-The name of each method is the *"decamelized" operationId* of the corresponding endpoint.
-For example, an endpoint with the operationId "getFoo" will yield a method "get_foo".
+The name of each method is the same as the *operationId* of the corresponding endpoint.
+For example, an endpoint with the operationId "getFoo" will yield a method "getFoo".

 #### Parameters
 There are different types of parameters that an endpoint might require.